info-hazard/Event-Locator-Tool/README.md

-# Eventbrite-Locator-Tool
+# Event-Locator-Tool
-As someone who doesn't have anything to do on a saturday night  I want to be able to see local events based on my address so I can find events that are near me with ease.
+As someone who doesn't have anything to do on a saturday night, I want to be able to see local events based on my address so I can find events that are near me with ease.

 # Acceptance Criteria
 * Use a CSS framework other than Bootstrap.